Glasgow Queen Street railway station: Expansion

 In August 2006, Network Rail revealed that it intended to redevelop Queen Street substantially, making use of the Hanover Street car park area to provide more retail space, and to upgrade the station's entrances and to provide escalators down to the lower-level platforms.
-More plans were unveiled in September 2011 by Network Rail, along with an announcement that the owner of the Buchanan Galleries shopping mall – Land Securities had been chosen as development partner for the station alongside Henderson Group.
-This saw the 1970s hotel extension (which until recently fronted the George Square entrance of the station) demolished and replaced by a glass atrium.
-The previous plans of developing the airspace rights above the North Hanover Street car park into an expanded retail and restaurant area will be carried forward – and will form part of the proposed extension to the Buchanan Galleries, which will gain direct access to the station concourse.
+More plans were unveiled in September 2011 by Network Rail, along with an announcement that the owner of the Buchanan Galleries shopping mall, Land Securities, had been chosen as development partner for the station alongside Henderson Group.
+This saw the 1970s hotel extension (which, until recently, fronted the George Square entrance of the station) demolished and replaced by a glass atrium.
+The previous plans of developing the airspace rights above the North Hanover Street car park into an expanded retail and restaurant area will be carried forward; it will form part of the proposed extension to the Buchanan Galleries, which will gain direct access to the station concourse.

-In August 2017, work began on the £120 million redevelopment of the station, which at the time was expected to be completed by December 2019, but was pushed back until 2020 due to delays in receiving power to go forward with the work.
-Platforms 2 through 5 were subsequently extended in 2019 to accommodate longer trains introduced as part of the Edinburgh to Glasgow Improvement Programme (EGIP).
+In August 2017, work began on the £120 million redevelopment of the station which, at the time, was expected to be completed by December 2019, but was pushed back until 2020 due to delays in receiving approval.
+Platforms 2 through 5 were subsequently extended in 2019, to accommodate longer trains introduced as part of the Edinburgh to Glasgow Improvement Programme (EGIP).
 Demolition of surrounding buildings was completed in October 2018 to accommodate the lengthened platforms and an expanded concourse.

-Following demolition of the surrounding Consort House buildings, the frontage of the original Victorian era train shed (the large curved glass roof of the station) was uncovered after more than 40 years.
-The shed is a Category A Listed Structure, and subsequently work on the station was undertaken with care to integrate the historic structure into its new surroundings.
+Following demolition of the surrounding Consort House buildings, the frontage of the original Victorian era train shed was uncovered after more than 40 years.
+The shed is a Category A Listed Structure and work on the station was undertaken subsequently with care to integrate the historic structure into its new surroundings.

-The work was officially completed on 4 October 2021.
-This also marks the end of EGIP.
-In September 2024, the expansion project won an industry award, with judges praising the "station's striking design and the recent integration of the high and low-level stations".
+The work was officially completed on 4 October 2021, which also marked the end of EGIP.
+In September 2024, the expansion project won an industry award, with judges praising the "station's striking design and the recent integration of the high and low-level stations."

 In May 2021, a planning proposal was submitted to add a new plaza and mezzanine on the North Hanover Street side of the station.
 The application was granted in December 2024.
-In August 2025, Network Rail unveiled their development plan with public consultations to start in Autumn 2025.
+In August 2025, Network Rail unveiled their development plan with public consultations to start in autumn 2025.

-In July 2025, the Office of Rail and Road (ORR) approved plans for Lumo, an open-access operator, to extend their existing East Coast service, from Edinburgh to Queen Street via Falkirk High.
-The service was expected to start with the introduction of the December 2025 timetable.
+In July 2025, the Office of Rail and Road (ORR) approved plans for Lumo, an open-access operator, to extend its existing East Coast service, from Edinburgh Waverley to Queen Street, via Falkirk High.
+A daily service on the route started in December with two trains northbound and one train southbound.